A contemplation on how two dimensional design becomes seen with depth.

 I was asked to be a shadow designer for a play called “We Go Mad” this past summer.
 I couldn’t believe my luck, this was an opportunity to explore a new medium that challenged my vision of design.
 It was also a chance to explore landscape architecture through the lens of shadow making.

 There was a challenge to create multiple scenes of a mystical forest.
 I used my knowledge of native plants and mystical fairy lands that I had grown up with in my head.
-Collaging an idea that felt right, but had to be tested with an overhead projector, sheets, and shadow people.
+I used rhino, illustrator, and photoshop (mostly for collaging), but it all had to be tested with an overhead projector, sheets, and silhouettes.

-I used Rhino to design the haunted house and use it to cast many views and set it to illustrator.
+Rhino helped when I needed to design the haunted house.
+I used it to cast many views and set it to illustrator.
 This way we can explore the home in way that felt united through various glimpses on the overhead projector.